 This course introduces various printmaking processes.
-Topics include relief, intaglio, serigraphy or lithography, and the creative process.
-On course completion, students should have a basic understanding of the creative and technical problems associated with printmaking.
+Topics include relief, intaglio, serigraphy, or lithography and the creative process.
+Upon completion, students should have a basic understanding of the creative and technical problems associated with printmaking.

 ART 217.
 PRINTMAKING II (0-6-3) PREREQUISITE: ART 216.